davidgs/Projects/Q2FY21/20Questions/Question-4.md

 Now that we have a functioning instance of Keycloak, it's time to get Camunda Platform Run going so we can use the Keycloak service to authenticate.

-We use [Camunda Platform Run v7.16.0](https://camunda.com/download/) for this exercise.
+We use [Camunda Platform Run](https://camunda.com/download/) for this exercise.

 Start by editing the `default.yml` file in the `configuration` directory.